| [Top] | [Contents] | [Index] | [ ? ] |

 method used and P stands for its parameters.
 For example, if you

-choose to use the Projected Gradient Methods (pgrad), the code lines
+choose to use the Projected Gradient Methods (pgrad

 are